rorycl/gopg-anonymiser/README.md

 ## An example settings file

 A toml file is used to describe tables that should be anonymised.
 For each table to be anonymised one or more filters may be provided.
-The filters are either a delete filter (which removes all rows in the table) or single or multi-column filters.

-Presently, apart from the delete filter, three per-column string replacement filters are provided.
-The `uuid` filter replaces the named columns with new uuids.
-The `string replace` filter replaces the named columns with the replacement strings.
-Finally, the `file replace` filter replaces the named columns with corresponding lines in the source file.
+Presently, apart from the row delete filter, three column replacement filters are provided:

+- *uuid* replaces one or more columns with a new uuid

+- *string replace* replaces the data in one or more columns with replacement values

-If the source file is exhausted, numbering begins again at the top of the source.
+- *file replace* replaces the data in one or more columns with corresponding lines in the source file.
+If the source file is exhausted, cycle the inputs starting from the first line of the source.

 ```toml
 [["example_schema.events"]]